lincketheo/byte_blade/README.md

 $ ./bb <filename> --hex CF64
 ```

-You can also specify the endianess of your output:
+You can also specify the endianess of your output.
+By default, it's your system's endianess:

 ```
 $ ./bb <filename> --hex --big CF64